fabiooperti/Fabio-Operti---Data-analytics-project/SQL project/Food waste/README.md

 ### Data sources

-FAO dataset on global food waste.
+FAO dataset on global food waste from 1965 to 2021.
 The datase can be downloaded from the FAO website.

 ### Tools used and supporting files